AMR-KELEG/AMR-KELEG.github.io/_posts/2024-08-03-video_recording.md

 ## Recording the video
 For that, I use the [OBS studio](https://obsproject.com/) program, setting the scene before starting the recording.
 For the microphone, there is a gauge that is really helpful in konwing whether the placement of the microphone is suitable for the recording.

+Make sure to add the `macOS Screen Capture` to the scene instead of the generic Display Capture that does not work for macOS.

 ## Editting the video
 [Shotcut](https://www.shotcut.org/) is a video editting software that so far has proven to be enough for my recordings.
 I use the following features of it:
 * Splitting the recordings to cut-off any extended durations of silence.